Schxxl Out

 Schxxl Out (stylized as SCHXXL OUT) is the second and final extended play by South Korean girl group Pristin.
 It was released on August 23, 2017, by Pledis Entertainment and distributed by LOEN Entertainment.
 The EP consists of five songs, including the single "We Like", which also had a music video released on August 23.
 The group performed in various Korean music shows to promote the album.
 This is their last album before their disbandment in May 2019.

 Background

 After ending the promotions for their debut mini album Hi!
-Pristin, the group went on hiatus, until on May 22, through a Facebook live stream with the Chinese entertainment website Idols of Asia, they revealed their plans to make a comeback during the summer.
+Pristin, the group went on pursue further envandors elsewhere, until on May 22, through a Facebook live stream with the Chinese entertainment website Idols of Asia, they revealed their plans to make a comeback during the summer.

 Release

 On August 5, the timetable for their comeback was unveiled, confirming the mini album to be released on August 23.
 The tracklist for the EP was unveiled on August 18.
 Finally, on August 23, the Schxxl Out was officially released through several digital retailers, including Melon in South Korea, and iTunes for the global market.
 Physically, the album came out in two versions, the "In" version features a high school concept, while the "Out" version features an after school concept.
 A music video for the title track "We Like" was also released on the same day.